UntitledModGame/UntitledModGame.github.io/almost_done_cooking/2024-03-26_component_projection.md

 "Component-projection" is a special feature that I use for my ECS in UMG.

-It's extremely similar to inheritance in OOP; except, it occurs on components, as opposed to objects.
+It's (kinda?) similar to inheritance in OOP; except, it occurs on components, as opposed to objects.

-At it's most basic level, component-projection is when one component forces another component to exist.
+At it's most basic level, component-projection is when one component forces another component to exist, by creating the target component automatically.

 Example:
 Lets say we have a generic `drawable` component, that is attached to any entity that is drawable.